Thurston maps and asymptotic upper curvature: Introduction

 If in addition, the map $f$ has no periodic critical points, then the tile graph $\G=\G(f)$ is an AC$_u(\kappa)$-space with

 if and only if the map $f$ is topologically conjugate to a Latt\`es map. \end{thm}

+Finally, we explain how Theorem~\ref{main3} may be interpreted as adding a new and important piece to the Sullivan dictionary.
+The Sullivan dictionary is a collection of correspondences between concepts and results from the field of Kleinian groups and the field of iterated maps on $\S^2$.

+The dictionary first appeared alongside the proof of the \emph{no wandering domain theorem} \cite{SulQuasiconformal1}.
+Recall that the \emph{Fatou set} of a rational map $f$ on the Riemann sphere is the set of points whose nearby points stay close together under iteration of $f$.
+The no wandering domain theorem states that each connected component of the Fatou set is eventually periodic under iteration by $f$.
+Sullivan proved this result, observing that it was analogous to \emph{Ahlfors' finiteness theorem} \cite{AhlRemarks}.
+Recall that a Kleinian group $\Gamma$ acts on the Riemann sphere via M\"obius transformations, and that its \emph{domain of discontinuity} is the largest open subset of the Riemann sphere on which $\Gamma$ acts properly discontinuously.
+If $\Gamma$ is finitely generated, then Ahlfors' finiteness theorem implies that every connected component of the domain of discontinuity has a non-trivial stabilizer, i.e. there are no wandering domains.

+Sullivan argued that the Fatou set of a rational map plays an analogous role to the domain of discontinuity of a Kleinian group, along with many other such correspondences (see Table~\ref{t:dict} for a sample, as well as \cite[Section~2]{RRKleinian}).
+Since its original appearance in \cite{SulQuasiconformal1}, the Sullivan dictionary has been significantly developed, and has continued to provide inspiration for research across both fields.
+For example, the recently proved \emph{density theorem for Kleinian groups} \cite{NSNonrealizability,OhsRealising} provides a counterpart to the classical \emph{density theorem for structurally stable rational maps} \cite{MRSDynamics}.

-Recall that in \cite{HamEntropy}, the Hamenst{\"a}dt's entropy rigidity theorem establishes a connection between the curvature of a compact manifold $M$ and the topological entropy of the geodesic flow on the tangent space of $M$.
-Corollary 20.8 in \cite{BMExpanding} shows that the topological entropy of an expanding Thurston map $f$ is $\log(\deg(f))$.
-Hence Theorem \ref{main3} establishes a connection between the asymptotic upper curvature of an expanding Thurston map $f$ and the topological entropy of $f$, and provides a counterpart to Hamenst{\"a}dt's entropy rigidity theorem in the Sullivan dictionary.
+One famous result from the field of Kleinian groups with no known analogue under the Sullivan dictionary is \emph{Hamenst{\"a}dt's entropy rigidity theorem} \cite{HamEntropy}, which establishes a connection between the curvature of a compact manifold $M$ and the topological entropy of the geodesic flow on the tangent bundle of $M$.
+More precisely, let $h(N)$ denote the topological entropy of the geodesic flow on the unit tangent bundle of a Riemannian manifold $N$.
+The theorem states that if $M$ is homotopic to a compact quotient $S$ of a hyperbolic space and $h(M) \leq h(S)$, then the maximum of the sectional curvature of $M$ is bounded below by $-1$, and is equal to $-1$ if and only if $M$ and $S$ are isometric.

+Theorem \ref{main3} provides the counterpart to Hamenst{\"a}dt's entropy rigidity theorem under the Sullivan dictionary.
+Indeed, Corollary~20.8 in \cite{BMExpanding} shows that the topological entropy $h(f)$ of an expanding Thurston map $f$ is $\log(\deg(f))$.
+Hence, the theorem provides a lower bound on the asymptotic upper curvature of an expanding Thurston map $f$ in terms of the topological entropy of $f$, i.e.